lookmanbili/xeo-architecture/README.md

-# FPSMoE Architecture (Shuffled Mixture of Experts): X-Slot Elasticity and Orchestrating N-Expert LLM Clusters via Dynamic VRAM Shuffling
+# FPSMoE: High-Speed Hyperbolic Navigation for Fractal Micro-Expert Architectures

 The modern Mixture of Experts technique was designed to lower hardware requirements.
 In contrast to loading a whole model, it allows for selective, economical computation.
 Yet, it still demands that the entire expert library be stored in GPU memory.
 In other words, it requires every expert to reside in VRAM simultaneously.
 This "VRAM tax" makes truly massive models expensive.

 The FPSMoE Architecture circumvents this limit by introducing the X-Slot—a dynamic gateway that swaps experts from System RAM only when they are needed.
-It is a hardware-aware framework designed to orchestrate an ensemble of N specialized LLM experts within a constrained VRAM environment.
-By managing VRAM as an asynchronous buffer dedicated to incoming fractal weights, you enable trillion-parameter models to run on consumer GPUs with a huge context agility; this is basically an offloading mechanism.
+It is a hardware-aware framework designed to orchestrate an LLM expert within a constrained VRAM environment.
+By managing VRAM as an asynchronous buffer dedicated to incoming fractal weights, you enable trillion-parameter models to run on standard consumer GPUs with a huge context agility; this is basically an slightly enhanced offloading mechanism.

 This project was born out of economic necessity: the goal is to significantly reduce the cost of running high-parameter intelligence by utilizing Dynamic VRAM Shuffling.
 By treating the GPU as a temporary workspace rather than a permanent warehouse, our architecture lets a single home computer do the work of multiple servers without losing speed, theoretically.